NygilNet/you_meet_in_a_tavern/README.md

 ## Project Description

-You Meet In A Tavern, a MeetUp clone, is an app where you form groups and events, specifically through a TTRPG lens.
+You Meet In A Tavern, a MeetUp clone, is an app where you form groups and events, specifically through a tabletop roleplaying game (TTRPG) lens.

 ## Deployed Live Link